kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 In this example, only nodeAffinities (required and preferred) are allowed but no podAffinities nor podAntiAffinities.

 ## Multiple SchedulingPolicies considerations

+NOTE: here a merge is the set of resulting authorizations after going through the available policies (i.e. we do not aggregate policies into a newly created `SchedulingPolicy`)

 several merging strategies are being considered.